 Management makes judgements against the terms of fixed price contracts and whether they could result in penalties relating to non-performance against specific terms.
-This relates to £nil revenue in 2018 (2017: £4.7 million).
+This relates to £nil revenue in 2019 (2018: £nil).

 Deferred tax asset

 The Group recognises a deferred tax asset in respect of temporary differences relating to capital allowances, revenue losses and other short term temporary differences when it considers there is sufficient evidence that the asset will be recovered against future taxable profits.